 3. Explain how climate change will impact on species and community interactions, populations and ecosystems, also changing the geographical range limits of biota.

 4. Critically discuss the range of experimental approaches currently employed to estimate the future impact of climate change on species, populations and ecosystems.

-The module benefits from laboratory/glasshouse based training plus a one day field tour drawing on ongoing research in this area.
+The module benefits from field tour drawing on ongoing research in this area.

 We will also present examples of earlier emergence or activity of species and associated ecological studies showing asynchrony of herbivore emergence with host plants or progressive predator asynchrony with their prey populations.
 More complex impacts on interactions will be considered including the soil-root-plant interface using examples from Long Term Ecosystem Research experiments.

-The module provides practical laboratory and a field day with a lecture series that integrates the subject matter in logical order.
+The module provides field activity that integrates the subject matter in logical order.
 It spans plant-animal interactions and provides a detailed functional understanding about how plants, animals and communities will respond to a wide range of future climate change factors.
-This will include understanding of plant ecophysiology and growth, soil systems as sources and sinks of atmospheric carbon.
-It will also explore interactions with animals focussing primarily on invertebrate herbivores.

 |Skills Type||Skills details|

 |Personal Development and Career planning||Real world focus on problems and solutions Applying fundamental elements to applied aspects|

 |Problem solving||The assessments will require an understanding underlying principles of time-series analysis phenology and climate-ecology models.|